1995–96 Primera División de El Salvador

-The 1995–96 Primera División de Fútbol Profesional season is the 44th tournament of El Salvador's Primera División since its establishment of the National League system in 1948.
+The 1995–96 Primera División de El Salvador is the 45th tournament of El Salvador's Primera División since its establishment of the National League system in 1948.
 The tournament began on 3 September 1995 and it was scheduled to end on May 26, 1996.
 FAS won the replay championship match against LA Firpo 1–0.
 After the first game was tied 1-1.